 Policy: Adopted a retailer safer chemicals policy

-The company’s Cosmetics Safety Policy does not appear to apply to other products or operations, and the company does not have a publicly available Manufacturing Restricted Substance List (MRSL).
+The company’s Cosmetic Safety Policy also does not appear to apply to other products or to operations, and the company does not have a publicly available manufacturing restricted substance list (MRSL).

 Oversight: Established management responsibilities and incentives